elafargue/wizkers-doc/docs/ins/elecraft-kx3.md

 * Pick the correct serial port
 * If you are planning to connect your radio audio to the KX3, you can also setup your sound cards here

+*Important note: you will need to set your KX3 baud rate to 38400 for Wizkers to talk to your KX3.*

 ![KX3 config](img/kx3-config.png)